rschramm9/MOTUS_KIOSK/documentation/2_CONFIGURATION_GUIDE.md

 # Configuration Guide

-### For the MOTUS Nature Center Kiosk App v6.0.0
+### For the MOTUS Nature Center Kiosk App v6.2.3

-**This** document is a guide on how to configure get the 'Motus Kiosk' Shiny web app. for Version 5.x
+**This** document is a guide on how to configure get the 'Motus Kiosk' Shiny web app. for Version 5.x and later.

 ### Who do I talk to?